elden-ring-playground/elden-ring-data/README.md

 ## How this data was generated

 1. Used UXM_2.4_ER to extract game files
-2. Used SoulsFormats to load, then export to JSON, using C# code similar to below
+2. Used SoulsFormats to load
+3. Wrote C# code to export to JSON

 ## Thanks